 Organizes for economic, social and environmental justice in the state’s rural areas west of the Rockies.
 Primary issues: Public Land Usage, Impact of Extractive Industries & Local Food.
 Embraced the campaign to raise Colorado’s minimum wage by knocking on 7,000 doors to turnout voters for the winning measure in 5 counties: Mesa, Garfield, Delta, Montrose, and Ouray.

 Believes in SPEAKING YOUTH TO POWER.
 They are developing a bold, creative, impactful and local culture of civic participation among young people.
-Organizing along social justice lines and using the Bus Federation model, in 2016 they registered 4,200 new voters, distributed over 75,000 voter guides on college campuses and communities.
+Organizing along social justice lines and affiliated with the Alliance for Youth Action, in 2016 they registered 4,200 new voters, distributed over 75,000 voter guides on college campuses and communities.
 Overwhelming passed a measure that allows citizens to sue the city whenever they violate their charter.
-In 2017-18 they are working for automatic voter registration.

 A multicultural network of congregations across Florida tackling systemic racial and economic injustice.
 Affiliated with PICO National Network, FIF won a ‘Ban the Box’ measure in Broward County and is working on restoring voting rights to 1.5 million people disenfranchised by felony convictions.
 In 2016 they knocked on 46,000 doors, and spoke with 279,000 voters by phone.
 Active in immigrant defense, know your rights, and Sanctuary city work.